ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [Senegal](/prayer/notes/senegal.html)
+This week Kenya is having important national elections, so let's we are praying for [Kenya](/prayer/notes/kenya.html)

-If you missed it, we last prayed for [Ireland](/prayer/notes/ireland.html)
+If you missed it, we last prayed for [Senegal](/prayer/notes/senegal.html)

 ## Prayer App